Still Abnormally Dry

 Note: The data cutoff for Drought Monitor maps is Tuesday at 7 a.m.
 Central Daylight Time.

-Recent rains have ended the abnormally dry (D0) conditions are found in all or parts of Allamakee, Chickasaw, Clayton, Fayette, Floyd, Mitchell, and Winneshiek counties in northeast Iowa; Dodge, Fillmore, Houston, Mower County in southeast Minnesota; and Adams, Crawford, Grant, Juneau, La Crosse, Monroe, Richland, and Vernon counties in western Wisconsin.
+Recent rains have ended the abnormally dry (D0) conditions are found in all or parts of Allamakee, Chickasaw, Clayton, Fayette, Floyd, Howard, Mitchell, Winneshiek counties in northeast Iowa; Dodge, Fillmore, Houston, Mower County in southeast Minnesota; and Adams, Crawford, Grant, Juneau, La Crosse, Monroe, Richland, and Vernon counties in western Wisconsin.

 National, State and Local Actions:No known actions are taking place at this time.